ponnar-aws/aws-developercertificate-udemy/README.md

 cd /var/www/html
 wget s3://<../connect.php>
 ```
 Note: this auto script is not woring for me.
-And php is also couldnt complete
+And php is also couldnt complete.
+I needed to restart the instance to see php installed.
 #### connectin rds from ec2
 modify the security group of RDS. add inbound and modify to add security group of ec2.
 Connection to establish bw one security group to other security group

-### RDP Multi AZ & Read replica
+### RDP Multi AZ & Read replica -- must questions in this segment
 2 Types of backups:
 1. Automated Backup - enabled default, take daily snapshot with transaction logs for retention period(0-35 days).
 if you have 10gb RDS instance,you get 10GB worth of S3 storage as well. backups are stored in that s3. backups are happening daily.